Fear of a Herxheimer: Why Delaying Treatment Backfires

 A Herxheimer reaction occurs when antibiotic treatment triggers bacterial die-off faster than the body can clear it.
 The immune system briefly becomes overwhelmed, creating a spike in inflammation.

-And it is not a sign of permanent harm.
+It feels awful, but it is temporary and is not a sign of permanent harm.

 Herxheimer Reaction vs. Lyme Flare